- Tasmanian Urban Passenger Transport Framework

 - Draft Transport Access Strategy

-That Business Case was then subject to a Peer Review process by AECOM, which also incorporated critiques of the work done in 2011.
+The 2011 business case was subject to a Peer Review process by AECOM.
 Among the findings of the Peer Review was that a shorter rail route, between Hobart and Glenorchy only, was likely to return a higher Benefit-Cost Ratio (BCR) and, therefore, likely to present a stronger basis on which the State Government could argue for external funding assistance.

 A shorter route between Hobart and Glenorchy could be considered as Stage 1 of a northern suburbs light rail service.

-The Light Rail Business Case - Hobart to Glenorchy was developed in consultation with stakeholders, which included former members of the Community Advisory Panel (Panel) convened to develop the original 2011 Light Rail Business Case.
-That Panel was chaired by Dr Stewart Williams from the University of Tasmania and included the following members:
+The Light Rail Business Case – Hobart to Glenorchy (2013) was developed in consultation with stakeholders, which included former members of the Community Advisory Panel convened to develop the original 2011 Light Rail Business Case.